-Plus there are other factors such as skip permit prices.
+Plus, there are other factors, such as skip permit prices.
 All skip companies are supposed to tell you that you need a permit if the skip is to be on a public highway.
-These permits are provided by the local council – sometimes the company by law has to sort it out for you, sometimes you’ll have to go direct to the council yourself.
+These permits are provided by the local council – sometimes the company by law has to sort it out for you, and sometimes you'll have to go directly to the council yourself.

 It's up to you.
 You now know pretty much everything necessary to make an informed choice about which skip hire company to use.

-If you want all the guesswork taken out of the job and a guarantee of:
+If you want all the guesswork taken out of the job and a guarantee of successful skip hire, via:

 - excellent customer service levels